 More: The Sunday Mail

-Vangelis Haritatos is a Deputy Minister in the Ministry of Lands, Agriculture and Rural Resettlement.
+Vangelis Peter Haritatos is a Zimbabwean businessman and politician who is the current Deputy Minister in the Ministry of Lands, Agriculture, Water, Climate and Rural Resettlement and a Member of the National Assembly of Zimbabwe for Muzvezve Constituency since 2018.
 Read More About Vangelis Haritatos